 - 2 cloves garlic, minced or pressed

-- 3 cups cooked, diced or shredded chicken
+- 3 cups cooked or uncooked, diced chicken

-- 1 can (4 ounces) diced green chilies
+- 1 can (4 oz) diced green chilies

 - 1 teaspoon cumin

 - 2 cans (15 oz, each) cannellini beans or another white bean, drained and rinsed

 - Salt and pepper to taste

 - Select Sauté.
 When hot, add the oil.
 Add the onion and cook until tender, stirring occasionally, about 5 minutes.
 Add the garlic and cook for 1 minute more.

 - Add the chicken broth, chicken, cumin, red pepper flakes, and beans to the pressure cooking pot.
 Add the salsa verde and green chilies, but DO NOT STIR.
 Lock the lid in place, select High Pressure and 5 minutes cook time.

 - When the cook time ends, allow the pressure release naturally for 5 minutes, then finish with a quick pressure release.
 When the valve drops, carefully remove the lid.